khinch/AutoEngAssessment/README.md

 Please refer to the `Instructions.docx` file located in the `questionPaper` directory for detailed instructions on completing the assessment.

 # Implementation Approach ...
+To ensure maximum value for the time available, the chosen approach was the "make it work, make it right, make it fast" paradigm.
+At this point, they do work,but adding any more tests would begin to become cumbersome without first performing some refactoring and making the tests more readable, maintainable and robust.
+Currently, they meet the requirements for the current state of the application.

 ## Make it work
 Make all the tests work as expected with correct and valid assertions.